Boundary Fatigue: Systems Physiology of Overfunctioning

 Most productivity systems track time allocation.
 Few evaluate physiological cost.
 At the end of each week, assess:

-- What increased recovery?
+- What increased recovery capacity?

-- What depleted capacity?
+- What depleted it?

 - Which relationships, habits, or environments increased biological load?